-1 Restrictions on foreign participation and investment
+Restrictions on foreign participation and investment

-Is the shipbuilding industry in your country open to foreign participation and investment?
+1 Is the shipbuilding industry in your country open to foreign participation and investment?
 If it is open, please specify any restrictions on foreign participation.

 Yes, the shipbuilding industry is open to foreign participation and investment.
-In the context of commercial shipbuilding there are no obvious restrictions.
+In the context of commercial shipbuilding, there are no obvious restrictions

-2 Government ownership of shipbuilding facilities Does government retain ownership or control of any shipbuilding facilities and if so, why?
+Government ownership of shipbuilding facilities

+Does government retain ownership or control of any shipbuilding facilities and, if so, why?
 Are there any plans for the government divesting itself of that participation or control?

-Most private shipbuilding in the UK was nationalised pursuant to the Aircraft and Shipbuilding Industries Act 1977, which established British Shipbuilders Corporation (British Shipbuilders) as a public corporation to own and manage the British shipbuilding industry.
+Most private shipbuilding in the United Kingdom was nationalised pursuant to the Aircraft and Shipbuilding Industries Act 1977, which established British Shipbuilders Corporation (British Shipbuilders) as a public corporation to own and manage the British shipbuilding industry.
 Following the British Shipbuilders Act 1983, however, British Shipbuilders privatised all of its active shipbuilding subsidiaries.
-British Shipbuilders then existed as a shell company to discharge its remaining liabilities, principally to its former employees, but as a result of the Public Bodies (Abolition of British Shipbuilders) Order 2013, has now been abolished and its residual liabilities transferred to the UK Secretary of State for Business, Energy and Industrial Strategy.
+As a result of the Public Bodies (Abolition of British Shipbuilders) Order 2013, British Shipbuilders has now been abolished and its residual liabilities transferred to the UK Secretary of State for Business, Energy and Industrial Strategy.